rob-writes-code/pisa-project/README.md

 ### Empowering Data-Driven Decisions

-The deeply automated and persistent nature of the Forage Dashboard empowers GEI to make data-driven decisions without interruption.
+The automated and persistent nature of the Forage Dashboard empowers GEI to make data-driven decisions without interruption.
 The Airflow DAGs ensure that the dataset is perpetually refreshed, enabling the visualisation of real-time trends and patterns.
 Render.com guarantees that the dashboard is always accessible, whether on a desktop or mobile device, enhancing the user experience and fostering effective decision-making.

 By combining Apache Airflow's automation capabilities with render.com's continuous deployment, the Forage Dashboard remains an innovative solution that bridges data science and accessibility for informed education policy and practice improvements.